mikaoelitiana/jenkins-status-badges-plugin/README.md

 Install Maven, then in the project directory type:

     $ mvn install

+If you have docker, you can quickly build the plugin without installing Maven:

+    $ docker run -it --rm --name jsb -v "$(pwd)":/usr/src/mymaven -w /usr/src/mymaven maven:3.5.3-jdk-8-alpine mvn install

 You should get a `status-badges.hpi` in the `target` directory, use the upload form in Jenkins to install it (Jenkins > Plugin Manager > Advanced > Upload Plugin).